NYU-DSGA1012-S23/syllabus/index.md

 syntatic and semantic parsing, and question answering.
 The course will culminate in an original research project completed by the student in collaboration with two to three classmates.

-## Prerequisites

-The recommended prerequisite for this course is _Natural Language Processing with Representation Learning_ (DS-GA 1011).
-You will still be able to register for the course if you have not taken DS-GA 1011, but please be aware that this is an advanced course.
-Students are expected to have seen most of the following concepts before.
-* **Calculus and Linear Algebra:** Partial derivatives, gradients, vectors, matrices, matrix multiplication, vector spaces
-* **Probability and Statistics:** Probability distributions, conditional probabilities, Bayes's theorem, linear regression
-* **Machine Learning and Data Science:** Classification, regression, features (discrete vs. continuous), optimization, train/dev/test
-* **Neural Networks and Deep Learning:** Feedforward networks, the backpropagation algorithm, gradient descent
-* **Programming in Python:** Basic Python syntax, Jupyter notebooks, Python modules, object-oriented programming, code optimization
-* **Linguistics:** Morphology, phrase structure, syntax trees, compositional semantics
-* **Natural Language Processing:** Tokenization, vector semantics, language modeling

 ## Course Staff

 #### Instructor